 The effects of low levels typically go unnoticed, and most doctors aren’t even aware that an accurate test exists to measure omega-3 status.

-As part of a consumer-sponsored research project, directed by GrassrootsHealth, the Vitamin D & Omega-3 Index Test is a third party, combined test kit that measures both vitamin D3 and omega-3 blood levels.
+As part of a consumer-sponsored research project, directed by GrassrootsHealth, the Vitamin D & Omega-3 Test Kit is a third party, combined test kit that measures both vitamin D3 and omega-3 blood levels.

 The goal of this worldwide research project is to gather information on the population’s vitamin D and omega-3 levels to better understand these nutrients and their deficiencies.

 The Vitamin D & Omega-3 Test Kit measures the amount of omega-3s in your red blood cells – hands down the best way to assess levels.
 EPA and DHA are found in your red blood cell membranes in your organs and tissues where they do much of their work.